X

 Visiting a new church can be intimidating: What should I wear?
 Where do I park?
 Where do my kids go?

 We understand the many thoughts that can come from visiting a new church, so we want you to feel completely comfortable when you visit.
 Below are some frequently asked questions.
 If you have any additional questions, don't hesitate to contact us or talk with an usher when you visit.
-If you are ready to make St. Elizabeth your parish home please contact Heather Solis.
+If you are ready to make St. Elizabeth your parish home please contact Frank Medina.

 When is confession available?
-Individual confessions are available on Saturdays from 3:00 pm to 4:00 pm in the church, or by appointment (please contact Fr.
+Individual confessions are available on Saturdays at 3:30pm in the church, or by appointment (please contact Fr.
 Bob).

 How do I get to St. Elizabeth Catholic Church?
 The church is located on the NW corner of 75th & Main Streets in Kansas City, Missouri.
 Please note our published business address, 4 E. 75th St., is across the street from the church.